 That in-depth knowledge paid off during a conversation with one client about her tax bill.
 The short phone call raised red flags for Mr. Parker, who has advised the client for several years.
 During a follow-up meeting, he noticed that an insurance company distribution had been counted twice.
 The error stemmed from a duplicate notice of the distribution from the insurer.
 The accountant who prepared the return had not recognized that the notices were the same, so the distribution amount was erroneously reported twice..

-“Solid client relationships are at the core of what we do,” said Andrew Aran, a partner at Regency Wealth.
+“Solid client relationships are at the core of what we do,” said Andrew Aran, a managing partner at Regency Wealth.
 “Comprehensive knowledge of our clients’ finances helps us to identify discrepancies and proactively solve problems — like reducing a tax bill to the correct amount.”